 At one point, I was called inexperienced as an actor and new to the business.
 However, I am not.
 From what I understand, only two of us turned in our signed contracts to Mark Cray and we felt we needed to fulfill our legal contract and not be accused of “breaching” it, because that is unprofessional.
 So, yes they wanted two of us to jump off a 10-40 foot cliff, the height kept changing, with only training from a teenager.
 I was waiting to be taken to the site, to see it and then see if it was safe.
 If it wasn’t, then we could walk away, without any legal problems.
 But we never made it out there.
 Yes, the director, Bobby Jones did yell, but he yelled at everybody.
 I am going to be on a project with a director who has already warned me that he is “a screamer”.
 My reaction was, ok, thank you for the warning.
 I think Bobby Jones is a good director and has a lot of potential.
 The funny thing is, I was originally what Bobby wanted as Melanie Rhodes, when he wrote GSC.
 I mean, look at the name of the character as compared to mine, but Mark Cray said no. Deneen Melody was cast, then Alison Kyler, who dropped out to sing with Motely Crue.
 Then with less than a week to prepare, I was brought on.
 Problem with this production was they didn’t have enough money.
 I think that when things fell apart, the executive producer, who was in charge of the funds, tried to put the blame on the director and that was just plain wrong.
 The directors job is to direct.
 I think that if you put Bobby Jones with a producer who has some business sense and just let him direct, things would be fine.
 I really do hope they get everyone paid, get their stuff together and shoot this movie.
 It’s a great idea, very different and has everything going for it, but I am not sure about the future of the project.

-MR: Ok, here is what happened.
-My friend and author of the Moonie series, Nicola Cuti, asked me to do a commercial to promote the series.
+MELANIE: Okay, here is what happened: My friend and author of the Moonie series, Nicola Cuti, asked me to do a commercial to promote the series.
 He explained to me that Moonie was the character of his anime, graphic novel.
 So, I thought cool and had fun doing the commercial.
 Later on, I was sent the novel and started to read it and then put it down.
 I know people think I am a bit out there, but I am really quite conservative.
 The book was out of my comfort zone.

-CC: Oh, one last question: Do you still go ape shit over redheads in uniforms?
+CHRIS: Oh, one last question: Do you still go “ape shit” over redheads in uniforms?